SystemsApproach/ops/monitor.rst

     is), it can also be interpretted as another of the set of "-ities" (qualities) that all good systems aspire to: scalability, reliability, availability, security, usability, and so on.
-    Observability is the quality of a system that reveals the facts about its internal operation required to make informed management and control decisions.
+    Observability is the quality of a system that reveals (or makes visible) the facts about its internal operation required to make informed management and control decisions.
 Instrumenting a system and its components is a necessary first step in improving its observability.*

     *Inband Network Telemetry (INT) is a recent development that improves system observability.
 INT takes advantage of